Honda in Formula One: Return as a power unit supplier to McLaren (2015–2017)

 Honda returned to Formula One as an engine supplier in 2015 for the second season of the V6 turbo-hybrid regulations, reviving their relationship with 1980s and 1990s partner McLaren that included free engines and also commercial and factory support.
 Honda's power unit was designed around McLaren's very tight chassis design and aerodynamic requirements, which they had dubbed their "size zero" philosophy.
-Over the 2015 season, the McLaren-Honda package proved to be significantly underpowered and unreliable, and the team finished ninth the constructors' championship with fifth place in Hungary as their best result.
+Over the 2015 season, the McLaren-Honda package proved to be significantly underpowered and unreliable, and the team finished ninth in the constructors' championship with fifth place in Hungary as their best result.
 Reasons for the lacklustre performance included Honda lacking experience and data with the new regulations, a token system limiting development, as well as fundamental issues with McLaren's "size zero" chassis concept.
 McLaren had also persuaded Honda to return a year earlier than initially planned.

 For the 2016 season, Yusuke Hasegawa replaced Yasuhisa Arai as Honda's project leader.
 Honda had made significant improvements for the season, and after just the sixth race of the season, the Monaco Grand Prix, the team had scored 24 points, three points shy of the previous season's full total.
 The team scored points in 13 different races during the season and recorded fastest lap at the Italian Grand Prix, finishing in sixth place in the final constructors' standings with 76 points, a marked improvement from the year before.
 In September 2016, Hasegawa revealed that Honda had a separate team already working on next year's engine.

 For the 2017 season, Honda redesigned the entire power unit, with the major change being the positioning of the turbo, compressor and MGU-H. This design split the turbo from the compressor and had them overhanging each side of the block with the MGU-H in the centre of the V all connected via a shaft.
 Honda confessed that the new design was "high risk" and it would take time to reach its potential, but will ultimately give higher performance.
 The season started with several reliability issues, and it took until the eighth round in Azerbaijan to score points.
 However, the team regularly finished in the points in the latter part of the season, scoring points in six of the last ten races, to finish ninth in the constructors' championship.
 The relationship between McLaren and Honda had soured, and in September 2017 the two announced that they would split at the end of 2017.